How To Be Your Own Registered Agent In Washington State

 - If you choose to expedite, make sure to include your $50 fee.

 - If you would like confirmation from the state you can request it in writing and sending it to the same location where you sent your Statement of Change form.
 You can also request a copy of the form in writing along with a $10 fee.

 If you choose to file via mail, it will take the state about three and a half weeks to process your filing.
 If you file via the online process, then your change of agent request should update with the state within the next business day.

-Being your own registered agent is an all-around painless process in Washington State, and if you will hold regular business hours at a physical Washington street address, it could be the choice for you and your business, as long as you are comfortable with having your personal contact information displayed online.
-If you have any additional questions, please feel free to ask in the comments below.
-Thanks for taking the time to read,
+Being your own registered agent is an all-around painless process in Washington State.
+It’s not uncommon for a Washington LLC or Washington corporation to appoint an owner as registered agent.
+If you will hold regular business hours at a physical Washington street address, it could be the choice for you and your business, as long as you are comfortable with having your personal contact information displayed online.